orkes-io/docs/docs/reference-docs/operators/get-workflow.md

 ```

 ## Task output
 The Get Workflow task will return all the details of the retrieved workflow.
-View an example [here](https://play.orkes.io/execution/35d05a0f-0856-11ef-84f1-2e15deb1615b?tab=workflowInputOutput).

 ## Adding a Get Workflow task in UI
 **To add a Get Workflow task:**